jstromsoe/reach-docs/docs/ardupilot-integration.md

 #### Pixhawk binaries

-Although **ERB** support has already been added to APM master, there was no release yet to include it.
-Therefore we provide stable binaries with ERB support for all the APM supported vehicles.
+Although **ERB** support has already been added to ArduPilot master, there was no release yet to include it.
+Therefore we provide stable binaries with ERB support for all the ArduPilot supported vehicles.

 * [Pixhawk firmware compatible with ERB](https://files.emlid.com/apm/px4-reach.zip)